 The far end of the strings from the nut, on the body of the guitar, usually metal.
 This is where the ‘ball' will sit when you change your strings.

 Actually means the spaces in between the fretwires (the metal strips that run across the fingerboard).
 However, when people talk about ‘frets' – as in, “place your fingers near the frets” – they are actually referring to the fretwires.
 This seems to be in such common use that on this site we'll stick with ‘frets' to mean the fretwire.

 The dots on the fretboard are a handy indicator of the 3rd, 5th, 7th and 9th frets.
 The 12th fret has two dots; then the pattern repeats.

-This is thing that your guitar strap fits on, a kind of button.
-I seriously recommend getting some kind of strap lock to keep your strap firmly attached, if your guitar drops when you're standing up it could be the end of your guitar!
+This is the thing that your guitar strap fits on, a kind of button.
+I seriously recommend getting some kind of strap lock to keep your strap firmly attached - if your guitar hits the floor when you're standing up it could be the end of your guitar!

 A pickup is found under the strings of an electric guitar, and ‘picks up' the sound.
 They contain magnets and measure the changes of the magnetic field made by the moving strings.
 They come in two basic types: single coil (as found on most Fender guitars) and humbucker (found on most Gibson guitars).
 Humbuckers have a fatter sound and create less hum (hence the name).

 Most electric guitars have more than one pickup, and the selector will allow you to choose which is being used.
 You can often choose to use more than one at a time.
 Fender Stratocasters have three pickups but have a five-way switch.
 Gibson Les Pauls have two pickups and a three-way switch.
 More on that later!

 This is where you will plug your guitar in if you use an amplifier.
 Make sure the cable is pushed all the way in or it will make a lot of noise!